Champions of Norrath: Gameplay

 The gameplay is a traditional hack and slash with several additional elements.
 During the opening sequence, the player selects a race, appearance, and skills.
 From there, the game continues to follow classic RPG standards, as the player fights monsters, explores forests, towns, godly domains and dungeons, obtains gold to purchase weapons, and so on.
 As the player gains experience, he or she will level up and increase character statistics and abilities.

 All characters have a series of spells and skills, which can be enhanced via the Ability Tree.
 The Ability Tree allows the player flexibility in choosing skills, chiefly because points may be invested in several choices at once.
 These abilities can increase damage, add new spells, etc. These choices are limited by several factors, including the character's level, the skill's prerequisites, and the total number of ability points in the character's reserve.
 The points cannot be regained once used.

 Equipment is often dropped by enemies, though there is a shop to buy items.
 Sometimes, the items dropped by enemies are much better than anything for sale in the shop.
 Each item has a weight and each character has a weight limit (which is increased by strength).
-Together, this allows for a limited amount of equipment to be carried at any given time.
-However, items known as "Gate Scrolls" allow players to warp back to the nearest shop and sell excess inventory.
+Together, this allows for a limited amount of equipment to be carried at any given time, but items known as "Gate Scrolls" allow players to warp back to the nearest shop and sell excess inventory.
 Moreover, the armor and weapons are customizable through rare items, which allows players to fuse a weapon with statistical bonuses, elemental attack, and increased weapon attack speed.